Plain Text

 Unencrypted text data that is directly readable by humans.

 Plain text refers to text data that has not been encrypted or specially encoded, remaining in a directly readable state.
-In the context of encryption, it refers to data before encryption is applied.
+This term is used in two contexts: in cryptography, it refers to the original data before encryption; in text processing, it means pure string data without formatting information (fonts, colors, layout, etc.).

 From a security perspective, storing or transmitting passwords and personal information in plain text poses significant risks.
-Storing passwords in plain text in a database means all user passwords are exposed in the event of a data breach.
-Security best practices books teach safe data management techniques.
+Storing passwords in plain text in a database means all user passwords are immediately exposed in the event of a data breach.
+Modern best practices require passwords to be irreversibly transformed using hash functions like bcrypt or Argon2 before storage.
+For data in transit, HTTPS (TLS) has become the standard, encrypting data instead of sending it over plain HTTP. see men's thong on Amazon teach safe data management techniques.